Skip to Main Content

 PRISMA flow diagram

-Note the number of results at each stage of the review according to the flowchart, this should be included in the published study.
+Record the number of results at each stage of the review according to the flowchart.
+This should be included in the published study.

 You'll learn about PRISMA in the Screening your search results page.